Cicada Files: Z 3301 et al

 Likely nobody will speak out about the Schoenberger era, though TS is a wonderful composer and assisted in creating multimodal puzzles with music.
 (Z 3301, Email, September 11, 2019 22:43 PM Bangkok Local).

 The internal documentation of the order in my possession confirms this, with emphasis on the word “assisted.”
 Schoenberger was a participant in a collaborative process that created perplexing, fascinating puzzles with unprecedentedly sophisticated components.
-When I asked Z if Schoenberger’s puzzles were indeed a “false path,” as gHOST3301 described them, he would only say this:
+While Z 3301 was the prime architect behind puzzle design, Schoenberger and other inner circle members contributed.
+When I asked Z if puzzles from the Schoenberger era were indeed a “false path,” as gHOST3301 described them, he would only say this:

 At one point, TS did interfere in that puzzle and it caused a lot of confusion and upheaval.
 (Z 3301, Email, September 11, 2019 23:07 PM Bangkok Local).